tud-hri/joan/README.md

 ### modules.datarecorder.action.datarecorder.py
 does all the action to get the datarecorder initializing and working
 ### modules.datarecorder.action.datawriter.py
-actually writes data (from News), every time a pulse calls the do-method in datarecorderWidget
+actually writes data (from News), every time a pulse calls the do_while_running-method in datarecorderWidget
 ### modules.datarecorder.action.datarecordersettings.py
 reads and writes settings in json format which items should be recorded (default: all)